mtake986/Data_strs_final_project/linked_list.md

 remove tail | O(1) | O(1)
 remove middle | O(n) | O(n)

 Operations of inserting or removing a value at the head or in the middle of both linked list and array are O(1) and O(n), but the difference is when inserting and removing at the front.
-The reason why it takes n is because all of the values in a dynamic array have to be pushed one index back because of the value added at the head.
+The reason why it takes n is that all of the values in a dynamic array have to be pushed one index back because of the value added at the head.

-## **`It's time to code!!`**
+## **` It's time to code!!`**
 Check the python code below and understand what's going on there.
 Then, solve the problems I provided.
 It's better if you fully understand how to use a class and functions in python.
-You may feel there are so many code below at a glance, but there are so many comments to explain what's happening in class and functions, so don't get scared plz.
-Scroll all the way down and go to a solution page to see the answers.
+You may feel there are so many codes below at a glance, but there are so many comments to explain what's happening in class and functions, so don't get scared plz.
+Scroll down and go to a solution page to see the answers.

 ``` python
 class Linkedlist: